Prince John of the United Kingdom: Legacy

-Prince Edward, who was 11 years older than John and had hardly known him, saw his death as "little more than a regrettable nuisance."
-He wrote an insensitive letter to Queen Mary, which has since been lost.
-She did not reply, but he felt compelled to write her an apology, in which he stated:I feel such a cold hearted and unsympathetic swine for writing all that I did ...
+Edward, who was 11 years older than John and had hardly known him, regarded his brother's death as "little more than a regrettable nuisance."
+He wrote an insensitive letter to Queen Mary, now lost, to which she did not reply.
+He later felt obliged to apologise, writing:I feel such a cold hearted and unsympathetic swine for writing all that I did ...
 No one can realise more than you how little poor Johnnie meant to me who hardly knew him ...
-I feel so much for you, darling Mama, who was his mother.In her final mention of John in her diary, Mary wrote simply, "miss the dear child very much indeed."
-She gave Winifred Thomas a number of John's books, which she had inscribed, "In memory of our dear little Prince."
-Lala Bill always kept a portrait of John above her mantelpiece, together with a letter from him that read "nanny, I love you."
-In the 21st century John's seclusion has been brought forward as evidence of the Windsors' "heartlessness".
-According to a 2008 Channel 4 documentary, much of the existing information about John is "based on hearsay and rumour, precisely because so few details of his life and his problems have ever been disclosed", and the British Epileptic Association has stated:There was nothing unusual in what [the King and Queen] did.
+I feel so much for you, darling Mama, who was his mother.In her final diary reference to John, Mary wrote simply: "miss the dear child very much indeed."
+She gave Winifred Thomas several of John's books, inscribed "In memory of our dear little Prince."
+Bill kept a portrait of John above her mantelpiece, together with a letter from him that read "nanny, I love you."

+In the 21st century, John's seclusion has been cited as evidence of the Windsors' "heartlessness".
+A 2008 Channel 4 documentary stated that much of the available information about him is "based on hearsay and rumour, precisely because so few details of his life and his problems have ever been disclosed", and the British Epileptic Association observed:There was nothing unusual in what [the King and Queen] did.
 At that time, people with epilepsy were put apart from the rest of the community.
 They were often put in epilepsy colonies or mental institutions.
-It was thought to be a form of mental illness...adding that it was another 20 years until the idea that epileptics should not be locked away began to take hold.
+It was thought to be a form of mental illness...The association added that it was another 20 years before the idea that people with epilepsy should not be segregated began to take hold.

-One author has said that the royal family believed that these afflictions might flow through their blood, which was then still believed to be purer than the blood of a commoner, and consequently wished to hide as much as possible about John's illness.
-Others have suggested that John was sent to Wood Farm to give him the best environment possible under the "austere" conditions of World War I. Another author has said that the royal family were "frightened and ashamed of John's illness", and yet another said that John's life is "usually portrayed either as tragedy or conspiracy".
-At the time that Edward VIII (formerly Prince Edward) abdicated, an attempt was made to discredit Prince Albert, who had succeeded as George VI, by suggesting that he was subject to falling fits, like John.
-In 1998, after the discovery of two volumes of family photographs, John was briefly brought to public attention.
+One author has written that the royal family believed such afflictions might pass through their blood, which was then still regarded as purer than that of a commoner, and therefore wished to conceal as much as possible about John's illness.
+Others have suggested that John was sent to Wood Farm to provide him with the best environment available under the "austere" conditions of World War I. Another author has stated that the family were "frightened and ashamed of John's illness", while yet another has noted that John's life is "usually portrayed either as tragedy or conspiracy".
+At the time of Edward VIII's abdication, an attempt was made to discredit Albert, now George VI, by implying that he suffered from falling fits like John.
+In 1998, the discovery of two volumes of family photographs briefly returned John to public attention.

 The Lost Prince, a biographical drama about John's life written and directed by Stephen Poliakoff, was released in 2003.